The Jinx: True-crime shows where life is stranger than fiction

 The true crime saga was elevated to killer heights upon the release of Netflix’s Making A Murderer, when back in 2016 the name on everyone’s lips was “Steven Avery” and the injustice he’d (seemingly) experienced at the hands of the American judicial system.

-Although you might all be cracking your knuckles in anticipation of the Making A Murderer followup, we at Film Daily urge you instead to turn those eyeballs towards these rad true crime documentaries and shows that prove sometimes life is stranger than fiction.
+Although you might all be cracking your knuckles in anticipation of the Making A Murderer followup, we at Film Daily urge you instead to turn those eyeballs towards these rad true crime documentaries and shows on TV that prove sometimes life is stranger than fiction.

 Audrie & Daisy (Netflix)

 A harrowing but worthwhile watch, Audrie & Daisy tells the true story of two teenage girls from different parts of the U.S. who were both sexually assaulted by male friends.
 The doc offers an unflinching look at the damage caused by sexual assault, but also the dangers of social media and the influence it can have in the aftermath.

 Shoutout to Werner Herzog for making some of the best documentaries in cinematic history.
 His 2011 film Into the Abyss focuses on debates surrounding death row inmate Michael Perry and those affected by his crime, serving as an examination of why people (including the state) kill.